benfjohnson/developer-dot/avatax/errors/MedicalExciseError.md

 ## Explanation

-In the United States, Medical Device Excise taxes are authorized by the IRS based on laws related to the medical device excise tax law: https://www.irs.gov/uac/medical-device-excise-tax-frequently-asked-questions
+In the United States, Medical Device Excise taxes are authorized by the IRS based on laws related to the medical device excise tax law: <a href="https://www.irs.gov/uac/medical-device-excise-tax-frequently-asked-questions">https://www.irs.gov/uac/medical-device-excise-tax-frequently-asked-questions</a>

-When you create a tax rule, that tax rule must be designated as a country-level tax rule for the jurisdiction type CNT and the code "US".
+When you create a tax rule, that tax rule must be designated as a country-level tax rule for the jurisdiction type `CNT` and use the ISO 3166 country code `US`.